 This feat will no doubt take money and time.
 Once you get past that hard slog, you will have built another saleable asset that is part of your business and not someone else’s.

-If you are already with a delivery aggregator then why not build your platform and start trying to convert them over to your own?
+If you are already with a delivery aggregator then why not build your platform and start trying to convert customers over?
 What is there to lose?